-- Failed – Payment failed or was declined (unpaid).
+Failed – Payment failed or was declined (unpaid).
 Note that this status may not show immediately and instead show as Pending until verified (i.e., PayPal)

     - Processing – Payment received and stock has been reduced – the order is awaiting fulfillment.
-All product orders require processing, except those for Digital/Downloadable products.
+All product orders require processing, except those that are Digital and Downloadable.

     - Completed – Order fulfilled and complete – requires no further action

     - On-Hold – Awaiting payment – stock is reduced, but you need to confirm payment

     - Cancelled – Cancelled by an admin or the customer – no further action required (Cancelled orders do not reduce stock by default)

     - Refunded – Refunded by an admin – no further action required